-- Immediately contact your healthcare professional or seek emergency care if you experience an irregular heartbeat, shortness of breath, dizziness, or fainting while taking Zofran / Ondansetron.
+- Immediately contact your health care professional or seek emergency care if you experience an irregular heartbeat, shortness of breath, dizziness, or fainting while taking Zofran / Ondansetron.

 Have Any Medications Been Approved to Treat Morning Sickness?

 Yes.
 In April 2013, Diclegis (generic: doxylamine and vitamin B6) became the first FDA-approved drug to treat nausea and vomiting in pregnancy.
-Diclegis was originally introduced in 1956, but it was pulled off the market in 1983 amid product liability lawsuits, only to return again with the FDA’s approval.
+Diclegis was originally introduced in 1956, but it was pulled off the market in 1983 amid product liability lawsuits, only to return with the FDA’s approval.

-“Now that a safe and effective drug is available in the United States, there is no reason for women to be exposed to a drug of unproven maternal and fetal safety,” said Canadian physician and medical researcher Dr. Gideon Koren, who was part of a research team that investigated Zofran birth defects.
+“Now that a safe and efficient drug is available in the United States, there is no reason for women to be exposed to a drug of unproven maternal and fetal safety,” said Canadian physician and medical researcher Dr. Gideon Koren, who was part of a research team that investigated Zofran birth defects.